tmccoy99/CV/README.md

 ## Education

 #### Makers Academy (December 2022 to March 2023)
-- Collaborated as a pivotal member of an agile team, contributing to the successful delivery of three key projects within tight timelines.
-Demonstrated exceptional listening and communication skills during daily stand-ups and retrospectives, ensuring efficient project progress and seamless team coordination.
-- Earned positive external feedback for my proficiency in integrating object-oriented programming (OOP) and test-driven development (TDD) methodologies into my workflow.
-Adapted quickly to new concepts and skill sets, reflecting a strong aptitude for continuous learning and professional development.
-- Excelled in becoming proficient with unfamiliar technologies, including React, ActiveRecord, and Cypress, in a matter of days.
-Demonstrated an innate ability to thrive beyond my comfort zone and deliver exceptional results under challenging circumstances.
-- Consistently leveraged my strong verbal communication skills to maximise the benefits of pair programming, enabling my pairs to solve complex problems and accelerate learning.
-- Applied my rigorous mathematical approach to meticulously testing code across multiple frameworks, including Jest, React Native Testing Library, RSpec, and Cypress.
-Utilized critical thinking and problem-solving skills to ensure comprehensive test coverage and deliver high-quality, error-free code.

 #### University of Bristol, Merit in MSc Engineering Mathematics (September 2021 to September 2022)